Celebration (1979 album)

 Celebration is the self-titled second album release by the Mike Love fronted band Celebration.
 The album was released in February 1979 and mainly features song writing from Mike Love and Ron Altbach.
-The album also contains a Brian Wilson co-write called "How’s About A Little Bit".
+The album also contains a Brian Wilson co-written song called "How’s About A Little Bit".
 "Starbaby" and "Gettin' Hungry" were released as the lead singles for album.
 "Gettin' Hungry" was a cover of a Beach Boys track from 1967.
 The album was only released on LP and is currently out of print.
 It has also long been difficult to find as it is estimated only 5,000 copies were pressed and released.